Dakshin22/Schedule99/README.md

 (e.g. add WORK from 2 to 30)

-Users can also cancel an event by specifying a time (TIME) and by typing the following command
+Users can also cancel an event by specifying a time (TIME) and by typing the following command:

 cancel TIME